 7 Steps to Commissioning ACS

 The extent of commissioning required for each project will be different depending on the owner’s needs.
 When installing an access control system, it’s the owner’s responsibility to understand the functionality and develop a sequence of operations with the designer, installer and integrator.
-Given the liabilities associated with electronic safety and security (ESS) systems, it’s a good idea to have a full evaluation of the systems’ hardware and software to ensure the access control system meets all requirements.
+Given the liabilities associated with electronic safety and security (ESS) systems, it’s a good idea to have a full evaluation of the systems’ hardware and software to ensure the system meets all requirements.

 The following steps may be included in full commissioning of ESS systems: